![]() |

 ||

 TravelSim offers 1 mile or point/per minute you are calling or receiving a call using its TravelSim card on your cell phone.
-Miles or points are offered for Hilton HHonors, Marriott Rewards, Air France/KLM, Thai Air, Brussels Airlines, Malaysia Airlines, Qatar Airways, Royal Brunei, TAP, and Ukraine International Airlines.
-(Thanks to View from the Wing for this information.)
+Miles or points are offered for a large choice of airlines, including Delta and American and many nonn-U.S. airlines, and points for Hilton HHonors, Marriott Rewards, and Priority Club.

 |